-PRESSURE is the pressure calculated based on individual atoms, while GPRESSURE incorporates hydrogen atoms into the heavier atoms to which they are bonded, producing smaller fluc-The TEMPAVG, PRESSAVG, and GPRESSAVG are the average of temperature and pressure values since the previous ENERGY output; for the first step in the simulation they will be identical to TEMP, PRESSURE, and GPRESSURE.
+PRESSURE is the pressure calculated based on individual atoms, while GPRESSURE incorporates hydrogen atoms into the heavier atoms to which they are bonded, producing smaller fluctuations.
+The TEMPAVG, PRESSAVG, and GPRESSAVG are the average of temperature and pressure values since the previous ENERGY output; for the first step in the simulation they will be identical to TEMP, PRESSURE, and GPRESSURE.

-• outputEnergies < timesteps between energy output >
+- outputEnergies < timesteps between energy output >

+- Acceptable Values: positive integer

+- Default Value: 1

-The number of timesteps between each energy output of NAMD.
-This Description: value specifies how often NAMD should output the current energy values to stdout (which can be redirected to a file).
+Description: The number of timesteps between each energy output of NAMD.
+This value specifies how often NAMD should output the current energy values to stdout (which can be redirected to a file).
 By default, this is done every step.
 For long simulations, the amount of output generated by NAMD can be greatly reduced by outputting the energies only occasionally.

-• mergeCrossterms < add crossterm energy to dihedral? >
+\bullet mergeCrossterms $\ <$ add crossterm energy to dihedral? >